-It’s a cool little trick and it doesn’t change the brew’s flavor at all.
+It’s a cool little trick and doesn’t change the brew’s flavor.

-One of the most obvious ways of keeping the coffee hot is to put the coffee in a heated mug or tumbler right after making it.
+One of the most obvious ways of keeping the coffee hot is to put it in a heated mug or tumbler right after making it.
 You can even use your thermal mugs or tumbler on some coffee machines.

 What’s worse than traffic?
 Sitting with a cold, bitter coffee in traffic!

-Get one of the digital cup heaters you can connect into your vehicle.
+Get one of the digital cup heaters you can connect to your vehicle.
 Most will comfortably fit the tumbler’s length or the regular take-out cup.

-No, its not a magic trick – these metal beans are called Coffee Joulies.
-You can drop these in your coffee and they are built to absorb the heat and hold the temperature for longer period.
+No, it’s not a magic trick – these metal beans are called Coffee Joulies.
+You can drop these in your coffee; they are built to absorb the heat and hold the temperature for a longer period.
 Worried about eating them by accident?
-They’re big enough to not worry about it.
-Preheat them to make them more efficient (if you have the time) to hold the coffee warmer for longer.
+They’re big enough not to worry about it.
+Instead, preheat them to make them more efficient (if you have the time) to hold the coffee warmer for longer.

 Can I refrigerate leftover coffee?

 The leftover coffee can be refrigerated.
 Coffee can be refrigerated in an airtight container for up to one week!
-Nonetheless, coffee, as most items are food and drink, is a duped to oxidation, which ensures that it goes bad pretty fast.
-Yeah, you don’t want coffee that’s been sitting out for more than 30 minutes as it’s likely to have lost its flavor profile and freshness by that point.
+Nonetheless, as most items are food and drink, coffee is duped to oxidation, which ensures that it goes bad pretty fast.
+So yeah don’t want coffee sitting out for more than 30 minutes, as it’s likely to have lost its flavor profile and freshness by that point.